DrAdrianDC/Quantitative-Research/Quantitative Trading Strategies/Stock Prediction with Markov Chains & ML/README.md

 ## Motivation

 Predicting stock prices is a challenging task due to the inherent stochastic nature of financial markets.
 This project explores a hybrid approach, combining probabilistic Markov models with machine learning, to gain insights into the dynamics of stock price movements.

+## Features

+    Download real-time stock data using Yahoo Finance with the yfinance library.
+    Classify stock price movements into Up, Down, and Stable states.
+    Construct a Markov Chain for modeling state transitions and predicting future states.
+    Train a Logistic Regression model to predict stock price movements using daily returns.
+    Evaluate and compare the performance of Markov Chains and Machine Learning predictions.